 ESV has made 10 recommendations to ensure that Powercor diligently implements its proposed improvements to its wood pole management regime.
 A further three recommendations require ESV to establish reporting protocols with Powercor, establish performance measures and to closely monitor Powercor's progress of the wood pole management improvement plan.
 ESV will hold Powercor to account for the delivery of the plan.

-ESV acknowledges Powercor's contribution to this investigation.
+ESV acknowledges the Powercor and community contributions to this investigation.

-ESV will commence similar audits and investigations into the pole management practices of the other Victorian distribution businesses in 2020.
+ESV will commence similar audits and investigations into the pole management practices of the other Victorian distribution businesses in mid-2020.

 Summary of Recommendations

 Strategy and management plans